 - acid-suppressive drug use in pregnancy

 PDR provided training and quality control overreading for multiple breath washout measurements performed during a pharmaceutical sponsored study.
 Reimbursement for the services provided were paid to PDR's place of work.

 Charles Darwin University

 AC is a member of the data safety monitoring committee in a vaccine study manufactured by GSK, and is a member of an advisory board for a compound manufactured by Merck for cough.
-AC is an author of a number of references cited in this monograph.
+AC has received multiple peer reviewed competitive grants from the Australian National Health and Medical Research Council.
+She is an author of a number of references cited in this topic.

 Senior Clinical Research Fellow